alyssabee18/creativecode/poem/README.md

 Well, are you off to?
 But I'm scared and I'm in the torture chamber.
 A fly buzzes in front of the tower.

-The last square on the diamond mountain.
-When I was sure.
-A very, very dangerous secret.
-The bloodstains on the wind.
-Possibly very, very dangerous secret.
-Or it will have passed!
-So, I'm not the only way.
-What do you want me to say?
-What sort of a triangle.
-So, someone is trying to give me a hint?
-But I can never tell.

 And I am falling, Clara.
 And I am going to do this, Clara ...